Farewe/invacost/Readme.md

 Your turn to play with graphs now\!

-# Estimate the average annual cost of invasions
+# Modelling approach: estimating the average annual cost of invasions

 The second method we provide in the package consists in estimating the long-term trend in annual cost with different modelling techniques.
 In